nigelhorne/CGI-ACL/README.md

             IF no error THEN cache result END IF
         END IF
         IF is_cloud THEN RETURN 1 (deny -- cloud host)
-        IF no other restrictions THEN RETURN 0 (allow) END IF
+        IF no meaningful further restrictions THEN RETURN 0 (allow) -- "meaningful" = allowed_ips ≠ ∅ OR deny_countries ≠ ∅
+        -- allow_countries alone is not meaningful (never changes the decision) END IF

     IF allowed_ips is set THEN